Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: Deployment

 \section{Deployment}

-While our RL methodology accounts for \textbf{Blackbox auction mechanism}, \textbf{Unknown valuation of the goods at sale}, \textbf{Batch update}, and \textbf{Measurement} challenges, it takes system support to fully address \textbf{Clicks attribution} and the data collection issues caused by \textbf{Batched and Delayed feedback}.
+While our methodology accounts for the black box auction mechanism, unknown valuation of the goods at the sale, and batch update, it takes system support to fully address click attribution and the data collection issues caused by delayed feedback.
 For example, Algorithm \ref{algo} simply assumes $\textit{\textbf{v}}, p(\textit{\textbf{b}})$ data is correctly provided as input, but this is nontrivial in practice.

-To provide a systematic solution that explicitly optimizes bids for maximum profitability, we fill these gaps on the deployment side.
+To provide a systematic solution, we fill these gaps on the deployment side.
 Subsequently, we describe the live test design for our bidding system.